 We now discuss each step of the algorithm in detail and show how to choose appropriate values for the parameters.
-In step 1, we found empirically, N = 5works well in many scenarios.
+In the initialization steps, we found empirically, N = 5 works well in many scenarios.
 If user does not specify the number of TCP connections, the default value is set to N = 5.
-In step 2, we assume that the network is not congested initially, hence the total expected throughput and the total receiver window size W_s would equal to T_d and $T_d RTT/MTU$ respectively.
+In step 2, we assume that the network is not congested initially, hence the total expected throughput and the total receiver window size $W_s$ would equal to $T_d$ and $T_dRTT/MTU$ respectively.
 Note that the average RTT can be obtained easily at the receiver.

-In the running steps, δ should be chosen to be several times the round trip time since the sender cannot respond to the receiver changing window size for at least one propagation delay, or approximately half of RTT.
+In the running steps, $\delta$ should be chosen to be several times the round trip time since the sender cannot respond to the receiver changing window size for at least one propagation delay, or approximately half of RTT.
 As a result, the receiver may not observe the change in throughput until several RTTs later.
-In most scenarios, we found that setting the measuring interval $\delta = 8RTT$ works quite well in practice.
-In step 3, the algorithm tries to increase the throughput by increasing the window size of each connection via the routine AdjustWindow.
-The implementation details of AdjustWindow are discussed in Section 3.2.2.
-The first condition of step 3 indicates the measure throughput is still under the desired one.
-The second condition limits the maximum total receiver window size.
-Recall that in the congestion state, the average size of the receiver window is $W{max} = \frac{2T_m RTT}{MTU}$.
-Hence, increasing w_i beyond this value would not increase the TCP throughput.
-However, if we let w_i increase without bound, there will be a spike in throughput once the network becomes less congested.
-To prevent unnecessary throughput fluctuation, our algorithm limits the sum of receiver window size W_s to $f \frac{T_d RTT}{MTU}$ where f > 2 is used to control the height of the throughput spike.
-Larger and small values of fresult in higher and lower throughput spikes respectively, as discussed later in Section 4.
-We note that if the desired bandwidth is smaller than the physical bandwidth limit, an improved algorithm can open a new connection to potentially achieve the desired bandwidth.
-At present, we have not investigated this approach in details, as we have not found a good criterion for removing connections when the network becomes less congested.
+In most scenarios, we found that setting the measuring interval $\delta$ in the range of (6RTT, 8RTT)works quite well in practice.
+In step 3, the algorithm tries to increase the throughput by increasing the window size of each connection equally when the measured throughput is still smaller than the desired throughput.
+In this step, we also place a restriction on the maximum total receiver window size.
+In the congestion state, increasing the receiver window size will not increase the throughput since a packet loss is most likely to happen and thus, reduces the window by half before the the size of the congestion window reaches the receiver window size.
+Therefore, increasing the receiver window size much larger than $W{max} = \frac{4T_m RTT}{3MTU}$ [Kurose and Ross 2005]-the average congestion window size under congestion, would not increase the TCP throughput.
+However, if we let $w_i$ increase without bound, there will be a spike in throughput once the network becomes less congested.
+To prevent unnec-